stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “So that's another symptom of the oppression,” said Havelock.
 “It can't be a coincidence.”

 “You're thinking of the father,” said Julia.
-“Given he died at sea, I'd guess there's a connection...”
+“Given he died at sea, I'd guess there's a connection…”

 William was shaking his head.
 “Except Eddie didn't actually die at sea,” he said.
-“We just told Amelia he did because it was... easier.”
+“We just told Amelia he did because it was… easier.”

 “More lies?” said Julia icily.
 The two men had the good grace to look guilty.
 Havelock rallied quickly however.